LucasKolanz/SciVis-Final/READMELinux.txt

 3) now run the make file with the command "make"
 	Now you should have the file scivis.x in your build directory

+4) Make sure you copy the NEON .ply data file into the folder "${path to program}SciVis-Final/SciVis/data/NEON_data"

-4) Run this new file with the command "./scivis.x"
+5) Run this new file with the command "./scivis.x"